2025 Myanmar earthquake: In Myanmar

-The Ava Bridge collapsed in Sagaing City.

 In Sagaing City, Sagaing Region, an estimated 1,000 fatalities were reported and 90% of structures were destroyed.
 An estimated 40 or 50 Muslim worshippers in the city died across three collapsed mosques.
 Much of the Ava Bridge and the city's fire station also collapsed, hampering relief efforts and trapping many.
 Out of the five mosques in Sagaing, four collapsed due to the earthquake.
 The Min Street Mosque is feared to have collapsed with over 100 people inside.
 Several monastic schools and a nunnery in the city were also damaged, likely killing people in the hundreds and trapping over 900 monks across four schools.
 Historic temples in resistance-held Chaung-U Township, southwest Sagaing Region were damaged by the earthquake.
 In Mingun, 20 people were killed by a collapsing military bunker and the nearby Hsinbyume Pagoda was also largely destroyed.
 Many deaths were also reported in Shwebo, Wetlet, Yinmabin, Kani and Pale townships; Shwebo recorded four fatalities.